 However, we are also pretty damn talented at pushing ourselves beyond our limits.
 Sometimes ignoring important signs that our bodies give us, to tell us that we may have gone too hard or too far.
 So what happens to our bodies when our nutrition intake doesn’t match our training demands?

-If your energy intake compared to your training demands is consistently out of balance – both acutely (e.g. to make racing weight) or chronically – we may not have enough energy to cover the costs of our training, daily living and metabolic demands.
+Nutrition should be a key consideration for female athletes, because if energy intake compared to training demands is consistently out of balance – both acutely (e.g. to make racing weight) or chronically – we may not have enough energy to cover the costs of our training, daily living and metabolic demands.
 This can then impact your:

 - Metabolic rate